-New study draws connection between narcolepsy, influenzaAugust 22nd, 2011 in Neuroscience /
+New study draws connection between narcolepsy, influenzaAugust 22, 2011 in Medicine & Health / Neuroscience

 The onset of narcolepsy appears to follow seasonal patterns of H1N1 and other upper airway infections, according to a new study of patients in China that was led by Stanford University School of Medicine narcolepsy expert Emmanuel Mignot, MD.